SpectrumBroad/xible/README.md

 A visual programming language.
 Visit <https://xible.io> for more information.

 ## Installation
+See the [installation documentation](https://xible.io/docs/installation) for details.

-Once you have Node.js installed, simply run;
+Once you have Node.js installed;
-1. `sudo npm install -g xible`
+-   On Linux run: `sudo npm install xible -g`
+-   On Windows run: `npm install xible -g`

 ## Start XIBLE
 After installation is completed;